2024 Outlaw Team Series Tournament Rules

-- Outlaw Outdoors reserves the right to place an official observer in a team’s boat at any time during competition hours, place a video/audio recording device in a team's boat and/or have an observation boat follow a team any time during competition hours.
+Outlaw Outdoors reserves the right to place an official observer in a team’s boat at any time during competition hours, place a video/audio recording device in a team's boat and/or have an observation boat follow a team any time during competition hours.

-- All decisions of the tournament director are final.
+33. All decisions of the tournament director are final.

-- Tournament director may refuse any entry.
+34. Tournament director may refuse any entry.

-- All Bass weighed in will become the property of Outlaw Outdoors and will be released back into the tournament waters.
+35. All Bass weighed in will become the property of Outlaw Outdoors and will be released back into the tournament waters.

-- Any person who has been disqualified or banned from any prior tournament may be refused entry into Tournament.
+36. Any person who has been disqualified or banned from any prior tournament may be refused entry into Tournament.

-- Violation of any of the aforementioned rules (with exception to rule #11 and #15) will result in an automatic surrender of the Team’s stringer for the day and may result in disqualification from the Tournament.
+37. Violation of any of the aforementioned rules (with exception to rule #13 and #16) will result in an automatic surrender of the Team’s stringer for the day and may result in disqualification from the Tournament.

-- Championship Qualification: A Team must enter three (3) of the four (4) regular season tournaments to be eligible for The Championship.
-A substitute will not be allowed for regular season Tournaments or The Championship.
-Tournament Director may allow substitutions should extenuating circumstances arise (death, military deployment, etc).
+38. Championship Qualification: An Angler must enter three (3) of the four (4) regular season tournaments to be eligible for The Championship.
+Qualification for The Championship is based on an individual basis.

 ***The above rules ONLY apply to The Outlaw Team Series Tournaments***